 30,000 BTU High Output 12 Volt Auxiliary Heater Quiet Operation Truck Bus Van 3 Speed Fan

-There are many options when it comes to heating a box truck with some of our favorite option above.
+There are many options when it comes to heating a box truck, with some of our favorite options above.

 Most units will require some retrofitting with some skill to install.